Classic & Luxury itinerary day-by-day

 3. Day three

-Woodstock to Kingham
+Woodstock to Kingham or Bledington

 Today's ride explores classic Cotswolds country.
 There are twisting lanes leading through pretty villages; tiny bridges crossing gurgling rivers; ancient woodlands, hidden tracks nestling in the valleys and wonderful views.
 Cosy pubs are dotted along the route and there’s time to linger in the old stone and thatched villages.
 Your accommodation for the next two nights is in one of these villages.